 - Plan to itemize deductions

 - Received an inheritance during the tax year

 - Had a significant life change like getting married or divorced or being widowed

 - Feel overwhelmed or confused when filing taxes

-If you enjoy preparing your tax returns and are very knowledgeable about tax law, you may opt to stick with a tax prep software, but most people reach a threshold where a DIY approach no longer makes sense.
+If you enjoy preparing your tax returns and are very knowledgeable about tax law, you may opt to stick with software, but most people reach a threshold where a DIY approach no longer makes sense.
 At that point, your time and money may be better spent going directly to a CPA.

 What Experts Say About Tax Prep Software